 The Australian Government and NSW Government have jointly released a scoping study that identiﬁes a longer-term rail network for Western Sydney, with services that would also provide connection to the Western Sydney Airport.
 This could include the proposed South West Rail Link extension.

 Provision of high-quality public transport services from the opening of the airport will provide users with public transport travel choices and minimise reliance on cars.
-These types of services also provide an opportunity to guide land use planning on key corridors.
+These types of services also provide an opportunity to guide land use planning and activation on key corridors.